pagraf/Swin-BathyUNet/README.md

 If you find this repository useful, please consider giving a star ⭐.<br />
 If you use the code in this repository or the dataset please cite:

->P. Agrafiotis and B. Demir, "Swin-BathyUNet: A Swin-Transformer Enhanced U-Net for Shallow Water Bathymetry Using Remote Sensing Imagery and Multi-view Stereo-derived DSMs with Missing Data" XXX XXX.
+>P. Agrafiotis and B. Demir, "Deep learning-based bathymetry retrieval without in-situ depths using remote sensing imagery and SfM-MVS-derived DSMs with data gaps" XXX XXX.
 <br />

 # Architecture Overview